 - Suppose you’re the type who prefers the “DIY” approach to government contracting.
 In that case, Govology has a ton of content to assist you in walking you (or the designated member of your existing GovCon team) through the process.

 - You can opt to engage a subject matter expert (SME) for a fee.
-Duwel Dev is one provider of customized market research analysis and reporting for small businesses.
+Duwel Dev is one provider of customized market research analysis and reporting for small businesses, among other professional services.

 Before you begin marketing, be sure you’ve identified to WHOM you’re marketing to be sure you’re not wasting any time, money, or resources chasing the wrong rainbow, so to speak.
 The bottom line is – don’t sit around waiting for a solicitation if you are serious about getting a contract.
 Your competitors aren’t.